 Any and every EV model available for sale in the United States must undergo the same safety testing and meet the same Federal Motor Vehicle Safety Standards as conventional vehicles.
 As a whole, you’ll find that these vehicles meet or surpass the safety ratings of similar gas-powered cars.

-According to the National Fire Protection Agency, car fires caused 630 deaths, 1,700 injuries and $5.2 billion worth of property damage in 2020.
-Many recent headlines have suggested that such fires are more likely to occur in EVs than gas-powered cars, either spontaneously or after a collision.
-Not only is there no evidence to support this, statistics show that the opposite may be true.
+Recent headlines have suggested that fires are more likely to occur in EVs than gas-powered cars, either spontaneously or after a collision.
+Not only is there no evidence to support this, recent statistics show the opposite may be true.

 It makes sense that gas-powered vehicles may be more prone to fires because their engines are powered by combustion – a constant series of tiny explosions.
 EV batteries, on the other hand, need time to create enough energy (and heat) to even reach a combustible temperature.
 Mechanical and electrical fires are also more common in older cars.
 With EV adoption still in its early years, there aren’t nearly as many older EV models on the road as gas-powered vehicles.